Lara Croft: Characteristics

-Lara Croft is depicted as an athletic white woman with brown eyes and dark auburn hair, frequently kept in a plait or ponytail.
+Lara Croft is depicted as an athletic woman with brown eyes and dark auburn hair, frequently kept in a plait or ponytail.
 The character's classic costume is a turquoise leotard, light brown shorts, calf-high boots, and tall white socks.
 Accessories include fingerless gloves, a backpack, a utility belt with holsters on either side, and two pistols.
 The video game sequels introduced new outfits designed for different environments, such as underwater and cold weather.
 In the later games, Croft wears a crop top, camouflage pants and black or light brown shorts.
 When exploring, she often carries two pistols, but has used other weaponry throughout the series.
 She is fluent in several languages.

 Lara's backstory has changed dramatically over the course of the series.
 During the first era, beginning in Tomb Raider (1996), game manuals describe the character as the Wimbledon, London-born daughter of Lord Henshingly Croft (Lord Richard Croft in Legend and Survivor timelines).
-She was raised as an aristocrat and betrothed to the fictitious Earl of Faringdon.
+She was raised as a British aristocrat and betrothed to the fictitious Earl of Faringdon.
 Lara attended the Scottish boarding school Gordonstoun and a Swiss finishing school.
 At the age of twenty-one, she survived a plane crash, which left her stranded in the Himalayas for two weeks; the experience spurred her to shun her former life and seek other adventures around the world.
 Croft published books and other written works based on her exploits as a mercenary, big-game hunter, and master thief.
 These provided her with a replacement source of income after her father disowned her over her change in lifestyle.

 During the second era, which began with Tomb Raider: Legend (2006), Lara's story was changed to be the daughter of archaeologist Lord Richard Croft, the Earl of Abingdon, and someone who was quickly identified as a highly talented individual while attending the Abingdon Girls School.
 The plane crash was changed to when Lara was nine years old, and with her mother, Amelia Croft.
 While searching for shelter, Lara and her mother took refuge in an ancient Nepalese temple, where Lara witnesses her mother vanish after tampering with an ancient sword.
 Her father later disappears in search of his wife.
 This spurs Lara on to seek the reason for her mother's disappearance.